-Here are the 85+ startups that launched today at Y Combinator’s W19 Demo Day 1
+Here are the 85+ startups that launched at YC’s W19 Demo Day 1

 Pioneer Stage

 Career Karma: Hundreds of millions of people will need to change jobs in the coming years.
-Career Karma gives them a placement quiz and gets them accepted at coding bootcamps and other training programs that pay the startup $1000 per student.
-With income sharing agreements growing in popularity, plenty of job skill providers will be willing to pay to enroll the highest potential students.
+Career Karma gives them a placement quiz and gets them accepted at coding bootcamps and other training programs that pay the startup $1,000 per student.
+With income-sharing agreements growing in popularity, plenty of job skill providers will be willing to pay to enroll the highest potential students.

 VanGo: An on-demand ride service for getting your kids and teens around.
-The founders say that, because “moms trust other moms”, 85% of drivers on their service are moms and all of them are women.
+The founders say that, because “moms trust other moms,” 85 percent of drivers on their service are moms and all of them are women.
 They plan to expand into other verticals to help parents down the road.

 Team Mobot: Simulated user interface testing doesn’t catch all the bugs and can be complex for less tech savvy companies to perform.
 Team Mobot offers a fleet of robots that physically test any app’s UI on real devices to perform QA testing and spot bugs.
-Team Mobot’s fleet learns over time to increase accuracy, and the startup plans to invade the Internet Of Things and medical device verticals next.
+Team Mobot’s fleet learns over time to increase accuracy, and the startup plans to invade the Internet of Things and medical device verticals next.

 Bento Club: Cheaper lunch delivery for office workers.
 Customers pre-order food from a select set of restaurants, and Bento picks it up and brings all orders to a shared pickup spot within one block of the customer’s office.
-38% of customers are coming from referrals.
+Thirty-eight percent of customers come from referrals.

 Keynua: In Latin America, signing documents requires tedious identity verifications.
 With Keynua you record a short video to verbally agree to a document, and they use existing records to verify your identity.
 This team’s previous product (Cinepapaya) was acquired by Fandango in 2016.

 Lumos: Doctors use Google 40X more than professional tools for finding medical information, but Google is full of ads and results are meant for patients not doctors.
 Lumos offers a medical Q&A search engine for doctors who pay $15 per month.
-A trial at UPenn saw 50% of the med students using Lumos each day within weeks of launch.
+A trial at UPenn saw half of the med students using Lumos each day within weeks of launch.
 Lumos says it has more potential business opportunities based off understanding what studies and info doctors trust, and having access to them at critical decision points during treatment.

 Basement: A social network for your close friends.
 Feed broadcasting social networks feel impersonal, and inevitably bloat with distant acquaintances you’re shy about sharing with.
 Basement is designed for college students and grads to just add their best friends.
 It offers Instagram-style posting tools, but the intimacy leads to comment threads that feel more like WhatsApp chat.
 Basement will have to get users to break the social contract of courtesy so they don’t friend the wrong people, but has a chance to be where Facebook wants to go.

 CosmicJS: A drop-in, easier to manage alternative to WordPress.
 The company says that KFC, MLB, and Dailymotion are already customers.
-Currently making roughly $10k in monthly recurring revenue, and they say that’s growing about 15% monthly.
+Currently making roughly $10k in monthly recurring revenue, and they say that’s growing about 15 percent monthly.

 Ravn: Looking around corners is one of the most dangerous parts of war for infantry.
 Ravn builds heads-up displays that let soldiers and law enforcement see around corners thanks to cameras on their gun, drones, or elsewhere.
 The ability to see the enemy while still being behind cover saves lives, and Ravn already has $490,000 in Navy and Air Force contracts.
 With a CEO who was a Navy Seal who went on to study computer science plus experts in augmented reality and selling hardware to the Department Of Defense, Ravn could deliver the inevitable future of soldier heads-up displays.